Servals

 Diesel the Serval

-The gorgeous young male Serval is called Diesel.
-He was born on March 11th, 2012 at the Daniell Cheetah Project.
-He is also the son of Gypsy and Walker.
+My name is Diesel, and I was born on March 11th, 2012, at the Daniell Cheetah Project.
+I am also the son of Gypsy and Walker.

 Petrol the Serval

-Petrol arrived at DCP at only 2 weeks old.
-He was born in another awareness project but unfortunately rejected by mom.
-He now is a very handsome adult male serval at 5 years old.
+My name is Petrol, and I arrived at DCP at only 2 weeks old.
+I was born at another awareness project but unfortunately I was rejected by my mom.
+A very kind man then decided to take me in, and raised me as his own.
+I am now seen as a very handsome male at 14 years old!

-He has lots of character and makes his opinion known.
-All men should steer clear of Petrol as he will mark all of his territory and should the men be standing to close they might also get scent marked.
+I have lots of character and love to make my opinion known.
+All men should steer clear of me as I will mark all of my territory, and should the men be standing too close they might also get scent marked.

-Sisters Ubuntu & Upendo were born on the 17th of December 2012 at the DCP from mom Gypsy and dad Walker.
+Sisters Ubuntu & Upendu were born on the 17th of December 2012 at the DCP from mom, Gypsy, and dad, Walker.

 The girls will stay in the project but go into an alliance between DCP and Symba Wildlife Conservation.